 Sweet and soft bakery-style orange scones topped with a fresh orange glaze.
 A copycat Panera recipe that’s super easy to make.
 These are the perfect addition to any breakfast or brunch!

 Scones have to be one of my family’s favorites to pick up when we visit our local bakery.
 There’s just something about these scones or pumpkin scones during the fall that makes me happy.
 They must have a glaze on top though…that’s the best part after all! :)

 These orange scones have the perfect texture that tastes like a cross between a biscuit and cake.
 The bright orange flavor.
 The orange juice and zest give them a delicious fresh taste and the powdered sugar glaze adds just the right amount of sweetness.
 They remind me of the famous orange scones from Panera.

 Tips for the Best Orange Scones

 - Cold butter.
 Similar to when making homemade biscuits, the butter should be COLD.
 I usually freeze mine for about 30 minutes before making the dough.
-It helps give the scones their infamous soft, thick and crumbly texture.
+It helps give the scones their famous soft, thick and crumbly texture.

 - Don’t overwork the dough.
 Mix the ingredients until they just barely come together.
 It should still look a little lumpy (and not completely smooth).

 - Chill the dough.
 After mixing together, place the dough in the fridge for about 10 minutes.
 This makes it easier to work with when rolling it out.

 - Pizza cutter.
 This nifty gadget isn’t just for slicing homemade pizza.
 Use it to slice the dough into perfectly shaped triangular wedges.
 Feel free to dust it with a little flour for an extra clean cut.

 - Glaze consistency.
 The glaze should be thick, yet pourable.
 If it’s too thick, add in a little more half and half to thin it out.
 Or mix in more powdered sugar to give it a thicker texture.